Appropriation Bill (No. 2) 2023

 Referred to Economics and Governance Committee

-Confirmed the opposition would support the bill but used the debate to broadly criticise government spending, asset sales history, cost-of-living pressures, health system failures, and infrastructure cost blowouts.
+Stated the opposition would support the bill but used the debate to criticise government financial management, cost blowouts, the health crisis, and the limited 90 minutes allowed for debate.

 “This bill, which will be supported by the opposition, may be just a few pages but it is important.
 It is important to good government that the opposition scrutinise the allocation of the public's money expended by the government of the day.”— 2024-03-05View Hansard

-Supported the bill, defending the $697 million Queensland Health allocation as necessary to honour enterprise bargaining agreements and retain healthcare workers in a competitive market.
+Defended the $697 million Queensland Health appropriation as necessary to honour enterprise bargaining agreements and retain healthcare workers in a competitive market.

 “I want Queensland healthcare workers to know that when they strike an enterprise bargaining agreement with the Queensland government we will be honouring it and we will be paying it.”— 2024-03-05View Hansard